 Be sure to submit any outstanding requirement documents if applicable with your application.

-At anytime download your receipt your application .
+At anytime download the receipt associated with your application .

 We will contact you about any updates to your application.

-Now wait for your acceptance letter an an email from ApplyBoard!
+Now wait for your acceptance letter and an email from ApplyBoard!

 Frequently Asked Questions

 Tuition fees can range from $7,000 to $30,000 based on what and where you wish to study.
 In most cases, colleges tend to have a lower tuition fee than universities.

 For most areas of study, we have programs with tuition fees less than $15,000 per year.